rymdkraftverk/level1/docs/api/getTexture.md

 l1.getTexture(fileName)
 ```

 Gets a pre-loaded texture.

 ## Arguments

-`fileName` (string): The fileName as defined in the spritesheet
+`fileName` (string): The file name as defined in the sprite sheet

 ## Returns